Raman281990/transaction-statement-processor/README.md

  It return the csv response which can be saved from postman, send and download button.

+ ## Assumption

+ 1) Records have been read from the XML file.

+ 2) Assuming that the records already saved in the database will have unique reference id, hence records have not been             validates against the one in the database.

  ## Implementation

  Spring batch processes the records from the xml file and validates the records and saves the valid record in the database